JoeKodsi/viaeurope-cloud-engineer-interview/api/README.md

 # API

-API that calculates sums.
+API that calculates sums for 1..n.
 Latest result is stored in redis.

 Runs on port `4567` by default